stefanos1316/my_curriculum_vitae/markdown/index.md

 * Living Abroad:

     * Borned in Gyula, Hungary but grown up in Nicosia, Cyprus.
-    * Eat baguettes and drunk wine in Lorraine, France (Winter Semester of 2013)
+    * Ate baguettes and drunk wine in Lorraine, France (Winter Semester of 2013)
     * Took many sauna sessions in Lappeenranta, Finland (Summer Semester of 2014)
     * Fished beers from ice-cold lakes in Lulea, Sweden (Winter Semseter of 2014)
-    * Drunk vodka and eating borsh in Saint-Petersburg, Russia (Summer Semester of 2015)
+    * Drunk vodka and ate borsh in Saint-Petersburg, Russia (Summer Semester of 2015)
     * Teaching in Athens and visiting islands in Greece (Winter Semester of 2016 till now)
     * Visited Delft, Nethelands for my PhD secondment (Half month of Sept.
 2017)